QCD Wehrl and entanglement entropies in a gluon spectator model at small-$x$

 Thus, in the original KL model approach, the system is divided into two sets: the measured states in a deep inelastic scattering (DIS), $A$, and the unmeasured part, $B$, such that $A \cup B$ composes the entire hadron.
 The entanglement information of this system comes from $p_n(Y)$, where $Y$ is the rapidity.
 The most simplified version of the problem evaluates this dynamics in one spatial and one energetic dimension $(1+1)$ in a color dipole cascade:

-In Eq.~(\ref{cascate_equation}), $p_n(Y)$ is the probability of finding $n$ dipoles with rapidity $Y$, and $\omega_0$ is the BFKL intercept that computes the probability of a dipole decaying into two \cite{Mueller:1989st,Mueller:1994jq}.
-Moreover, the cascade dynamics emerges from the BK equation \cite{Balitsky:1995ub,Kovchegov:1999yj}.
+In Eq.~(\ref{cascate_equation}), $p_n(Y)$ is the probability of finding $n$ dipoles with rapidity $Y$, and $\omega_0$ is the Balitsky--Fadin--Kuraev--Lipatov (BFKL) intercept that computes the probability of a dipole decaying into two \cite{Mueller:1989st,Mueller:1994jq}.
+Moreover, the cascade dynamics emerges from the Balitsky-–Kovchegov equation \cite{Balitsky:1995ub,Kovchegov:1999yj}.

 The boundary conditions for this equation revolve around the normalization of probabilities, $\sum_ip_n=1$, and the fact that at $Y=0$, there is only one dipole, $p_1(0)=1$, such that $p_{n>1}(0)=0$.
 Following the methodology of A. Mueller~\cite{mueller1995unitarity}, the solution of this equation is: